-Do you want to learn how to apply for citizenship?
-Before you apply for citizenship, you need to know: are you eligible to become a US citizen?
-Find out if you are eligible to apply.
-Then learn the steps you need to take to apply for citizenship.
+Do you want to know how to apply for U.S. citizenship?
+Before you apply, you need to know if are you eligible.
+Learn the steps you need to take to apply for citizenship.

 What are the US citizenship requirements?